Page cover

 This section states the purpose of the guide, provides details about the author, and references any external sources utilized.

 Most programs are written in Python 3, which is perfectly suitable for quick prototyping, experimentation and exploratory analysis.
-The book Introduction to Programming in Python gives all the background information for understanding the snippets in this study helper.
+The book Introduction to Programming in Pythonarrow-up-right gives all the background information for understanding the snippets in this study helper.

 About me